dfki-ric/CoBaIR/README.md

 ## Documentation
-The Documentation can be accessed via the VPN on https://dfki-ric.github.io/CoBaIR/
+The Documentation can be accessed on https://dfki-ric.github.io/CoBaIR/

 ## Bayesian Approach
 In the bayesian approach CoBaIR uses a two-layer Bayesian Net of the following structure.